sophienyaa/printkitty.js/README.md

 4. Link the command with `sudo npm link`

 Once you've done this you can simply run `printkitty --<options>`

+printkitty.js supports both environment variables (prefixed with `PRINTKITTY_`) in lieu of command line options, as well as [dotenv](https://www.npmjs.com/package/dotenv).

+This is of particular use when running in SMS mode, as you can store the details of your [printkitty-sms-service](https://github.com/mickwheelz/printkitty-sms-service) in a `.env` file rather than having to pass them each time.

 See the next section for some examples